AdaCore/spark2014/lrm/source/introduction.rst

 the stronger the restrictions on the Ada subset then the simpler will be the SPARK rules, and vice versa).

-However, there are also higher-level requirementsto be met by the SPARK 2014 language that are invariant under the scope of the Ada subset being used and that are of necessity much simpler to understand than the language definition rules.
+However, there are also higher-level requirementsto be met by the |SPARK|
+language that are invariant under the scope of the Ada subset being used and that are of necessity much simpler to understand than the language definition rules.
 Moreover, they provide a rationale for the language features and rules as provided in this document.